taniatsq/tp/docs/UserGuide.md

 </box>

 ## Prefixes:
+The meaning of each prefix is listed below:
 Field     | Prefix (Flag) | Remarks
 -----------|-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------
 **Class Name**    | `c/` | Class name should only contain alphanumeric characters `[a-z, A-Z, 0-9]`.
 No duplication is allowed.